ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction: Evaluation

-In this section, we evaluate the accuracy of the proposed method across thirteen different deep-learning models using three distinct datasets: ImageNet, Cifar100, and Cifar10, and compare it with the baseline Backpropagation (BP) approach.
+We evaluate the accuracy of the proposed method across thirteen different deep-learning models using three distinct datasets: ImageNet, Cifar100, and Cifar10, and compare it with the baseline Backpropagation (BP) approach.